 So, if a formal argument is declared as bit [15:8] b [], then it is the import declaration which specifies the formal argument is an unpacked array of packed bit array with bounds 15 to 8, while the actual argument used at a particular call site defines the bounds for the unpacked part for that call.

 A.5.2 input arguments

-The formal arguments specified in SystemVerilog as input shall not be modified.
+Formal arguments specified in SystemVerilog as input must not be modified by the foreign language code.
+See also section 1.4.1.2

 A.5.3 output arguments